-Question Answer Marks Writing is sufficiently accurate to communicate meaning, with patches of clear, accurate language; sufficiently accurate for chosen task type.
-1 Quality of Language Some variety of sentence length and structure, not always featicular purpose. for • Errors in verb forms and tense consistency may cause unce in sequence of events or disturb ease of communication. rtainty Vocabulary usually adequate to convey intended meaning may be uncertain. ; idiom 15-18 Punctuation used but not always helpful; occasional sentence separation errors. ce Band 5 Spelling of simple vocabulary accurate; errors in more difficulties words. cult Paragraphs used but may lack unity or coherence.
-Appropriateness and Content Attempt to address topic but there may be digressions or fair of logic.
-May lack liveliness and interest. ilures Tone may be uneven.
-Descriptions have some detail but may rely too much on narra Arguments have mainly relevant points but may be only partial developed, with some repetition. ally Narratives are largely a series of events with only occasional of character and setting. details
+Question Answer Marks Band 5 15-18 Writing is sufficiently accurate to communicate meaning, with patches of clear, accurate language; sufficiently appropriate for chosen task type Quality of Language Some variety of sentence length and structure, not always particular purpose Errors in verb forms and tense consistency may cause uncertainty in sequence of events or disturb ease of communication Vocabulary usually adequate to convey intended meaning idiom may be uncertain Punctuation used but not always helpful; occasional sent or s for Punctuation used but not always helpful; occasional sent separation errors Spelling of simple vocabulary accurate; errors in more dif words Paragraphs used but may lack unity or coherence Appropriateness and Content Attempt to address topic but there may be digressions or failur logic; may lack liveliness and interest Tone may be uneven Descriptions have some detail but may rely too much on narra Arguments have mainly relevant points but may be only partial developed, with some repetition Narratives are largely a series of events with only occasional of character and setting ative Ily Band 4 11-14 Overall meaning never in doubt, but errors sufficiently freque serious to hamper precision and distract reader from content Quality of Language • Some simple sentence structures accurate but unlikely to sustain accuracy for long • Errors in verb forms and tenses will sometimes confuse sequence of events • Vocabulary limited, either too simple or imperfectly under some idiomatic errors likely • Simple punctuation usually accurate, but there may be fresentence separation errors • Spelling of simple vocabulary accurate, frequent errors in difficult words • Paragraphs used haphazardly rstood; equent Appropriateness and Content Some relevance; some interest Tone may be inconsistent Descriptions are relevant but lack scope or variety Arguments make a few points but development is simple and always logical; some obvious repetition of ideas Narratives are simple, everyday or immature not

-Question Answer Mark Band 4 11-14 Overall meaning never in doubt, but errors sufficiently frequer serious to hamper precision and distract reader from content.
-Quality of Language • Some simple sentence structures accurate but unlikely to saccuracy for long. • Errors in verb forms and tenses will sometimes confuse sequence of events. • Vocabulary limited, either too simple or imperfectly understoo some idiomatic errors likely. • Simple punctuation usually accurate, but there may be frequent sentence separation errors. • Spelling of simple vocabulary accurate, frequent errors in radifficult words. • Paragraphs used haphazardly.
-Appropriateness and Content • Some relevance.
-Some interest. • Tone may be inconsistent. • Descriptions are relevant but lack scope or variety. • Arguments make a few points but development is simple and ralways logical; some obvious repetition of ideas. • Narratives are simple, everyday or immature. d; uent more Band 3 7-10 The writing has many serious errors of various kinds of 'single word' type (i.e. they could be corrected without re-writing the sentence); communication established, although weight of errors and cause some 'blurring'.
-Quality of Language • Sentences probably simple and repetitive in structure. • Frequent errors in verb forms and haphazard changes of tense confuse meaning. • Vocabulary conveys meaning but likely to be simple and imprecise; significant idiomatic errors. • Spelling may be inconsistent. • Punctuation and paragraphing may be haphazard or non-exist Appropriateness and Content • A little relevance.
-A little interest. • Some recognition of appropriate tone. • In Descriptions the overall picture is unclear. • In Arguments onlya few points are discernible and the arguments. e stent.
+Question Answer Marks Band 3 7-10 The writing has many serious errors of various kinds of 'single-word' type (i.e. they could be corrected without re-writing the sentence); communication established, although weight of error may cause some 'blurring' Quality of Language Sentences probably simple and repetitive in structure Frequent errors in verb forms and haphazard changes of confuse meaning tense Vocabulary conveys meaning but likely to be simple and imprecise; significant idiomatic errors Spelling may be inconsistent Punctuation and paragraphing may be haphazard or non-existent Appropriateness and Content A little relevance; a little interest.
+Some recognition of appropriate tone In Descriptions the overall picture is unclear In Arguments only a few points are discernible and the argum progresses only here and there Narratives are very simple and may narrate events indiscriming Band 2 3-6 Sense usually decipherable but some errors will be 'multiple' requiring the reader to re-read and re-organise); meaning may partly hidden by density of linguistic error Quality of Language Unlikely to be more than a few accurate sentences, hower simple, in the whole essay ver Appropriateness and Content Little relevance or interest Tone may be inappropriate In Descriptions the overall picture is very unclear In Arguments only a very few points are discernible and the argument barely progresses Narratives are extremely simple and may narrate events indiscriminately